malmarri/ldprio/README.md

-PLINK LD prunning removes correlated SNPs at random, when a block contains several mutually redundant SNPs it keeps an arbitrary one — and for a low-coverage sample, covering a sparse number sites, that is usually not one of the few sites it has data for.
+PLINK LD prunning removes correlated SNPs at random, when a block contains several mutually redundant SNPs it keeps an arbitrary one — and for a low-coverage sample, covering a sparse number sites, that is usually not one of the few sites it has data for, resulting in an unnecessary loss for ultra-low coverage samples

-The discarded SNP was interchangeable with the kept one for every well-covered sample in the panel, but not for the sparse one, which had data at exactly one of them.
-This matters most for the samples that can least afford it — in a real ancient DNA panel, the two sparsest samples were carrying ~32k and ~12k SNPs through to ADMIXTURE out of a ~600k pruned panel; prioritising them roughly doubled that, with no cost to anyone else.

 ## The fix

-Do the pruning as a single genome-wide pass, so every LD relationship is still evaluated exactly once — but choose SNP within each block toward sites covered by the samples you nominate.
+Do the pruning as a single genome-wide pass, so every LD relationship is still evaluated exactly once — but choose SNP within each block toward sites covered by the low coverage samples you nominate.

 Well-covered samples are unaffected: they had an equivalent marker either way.
 Sparse samples keep substantially more of their real data.